AdamV98/ClockRead/README.md

 # ClockRead
-OpenCV Python3 code for reading the time off of clocks.
-It requires NumPy to work as well.
+Python3 code for reading the time off of clocks.

+# REQUIREMENTS

+*Python3

+*OpenCV2

+*Numpy

+# Testing

+The script has a lightweight user interface.